Hildegard of Bingen: Lingua ignota and Litterae ignotae

 Hildegard also invented an alternative alphabet.
-Litterae ignotae ('Alternate Alphabet') was another work and was more or less a secret code, or even an intellectual code – much like a modern crossword puzzle today.
+Litterae ignotae ('Alternate Alphabet') was another work and was more or less a secret code, or even an intellectual code, much like a modern crossword puzzle today.

 Hildegard's Lingua ignota ('unknown language') consisted of a series of invented words that corresponded to an eclectic list of nouns.
 The list is approximately 1,000 nouns; there are no other parts of speech.
 The two most important sources for the Lingua ignota are the Wiesbaden, Hessische Landesbibliothek 2 (nicknamed the Riesenkodex) and the Berlin manuscript.
 In both manuscripts, medieval German and Latin glosses are written above Hildegard's invented words.
 The Berlin manuscript contains additional Latin and German glosses not found in the Riesenkodex.
 The first two words of the Lingua as copied in the Berlin manuscript are aigonz (German, goth; Latin, deus; English, god) and aleganz (German, engel; Latin, angelus; English, angel).

 Barbara Newman believes that Hildegard used her Lingua ignota to increase solidarity among her nuns.
 Sarah Higley disagrees and notes that there is no evidence of Hildegard teaching the language to her nuns.
-She suggests that the language was not intended to remain a secret; rather, the presence of words for mundane things may indicate that the language was for the whole abbey and perhaps the larger monastic world.
+She suggests that the language was not intended to remain secret; rather, the presence of words for mundane things may indicate that it was for the whole abbey and perhaps the larger monastic world.
 Higley believes that "the Lingua is a linguistic distillation of the philosophy expressed in her three prophetic books: it represents the cosmos of divine and human creation and the sins that flesh is heir to."

-The text of her writing and compositions reveals Hildegard's use of this form of modified medieval Latin, encompassing many invented, conflated, and abridged words.
-Because of her inventions of words for her lyrics and use of a constructed script, many conlangers look upon her as a medieval precursor.
+The text of her writings and compositions reveals Hildegard's use of this form of modified medieval Latin, which includes many invented, conflated, and abridged words.
+Because she invented words for her lyrics and used a constructed script, many conlangers look upon her as a medieval precursor.

 Significance

 During her lifetime

 Maddocks claims that it is likely Hildegard learned simple Latin and the tenets of the Christian faith, but was not instructed in the Seven Liberal Arts, which formed the basis of all education for the learned classes in the Middle Ages: the Trivium of grammar, dialectic, and rhetoric plus the Quadrivium of arithmetic, geometry, astronomy, and music.
 The correspondence she kept with the outside world, both spiritual and social, transcended the cloister as a space of spiritual confinement and served to document Hildegard's grand style and strict formatting of medieval letter writing.

 Contributing to Christian European rhetorical traditions, Hildegard "authorized herself as a theologian" through alternative rhetorical arts.
 Hildegard was creative in her interpretation of theology.
-She believed that her monastery should exclude novices who were not from the nobility because she did not want her community to be divided on the basis of social status.
+She believed that her monastery should exclude novices who were not from the nobility because she did not want her community to be divided based on social status.
 She also stated that "woman may be made from man, but no man can be made without a woman."